-According to Parents, glucose test results are available immediately.
+Parents, glucose test results are available immediately.
 OK, sure, if you say so.
 Some clinics will post your labs to a secure website, but the lag time can vary from a few hours to a few days.
 Many providers will only call you if you fail the test.

 I left the clinic with no information and didn't hear anything about it until my appointment with my midwife five days later.
 In my case, I suppose no news was good news, because I passed.

 Waiting on results of any screening test during pregnancy can be nerve-wracking.
 With this particular test, it could mean a diagnosis of gestational diabetes.
 Treatment can involve everything from

 dietary changes to regular blood sugar monitoring to insulin injections.
 It's no joke.